-With the advent of the internet age, medical records are increasing being written in electronic formats in place of paper, which leads to a higher importance of information processing techniques in medical fields.
+With the advent of the internet age, medical records are increasingly being written in electronic formats in place of paper, which leads to a higher importance of information processing techniques in medical fields.
 However, the amount of privacy-free medical text data is still small in non-English languages, such as Japanese and Chinese.
 In such a situation, we had proposed a series of previous four medical natural language processing (MedNLP) tasks, MedNLP-1, MedNLP-2, MedNLPDoc, and MedWeb.
 This task will yield promising technologies to develop practical computational systems for supporting a wide range of medical services.

-Real-MedNLP is a shared task workshop for medical language processing using actual medical documents (case reports and radiographic reports).
+Real-MedNLP is a shared task workshop for medical language processing using actual medical documents (case reports and radiology reports).
 The goal of this task is to promote the development of practical systems that support various medical services.

 The Real-MedNLP task has two corpus-based tracks (MedTxt-CR Track and MedTxt-RR Track), each with three subtasks.